Y7-10 Timetables Summer Term - please click here to view

 I am a languages teacher by trade, having earned my degree at the University of Leeds and my teaching qualification at Cambridge.
 I have worked in West Sussex schools since 1997.

-Karen Furse - Assistant Headteacher
+Richard Brimacombe - Assistant Headteacher

 Zoe Sorrell - Assistant Headteacher

 I started my teaching career in the West Midlands, having studied for a degree in History and then completing my teacher training qualification at the University of Birmingham.
-Many years later, after teaching in Hampshire and Milan, I returned home to West Sussex and have been teaching at the Weald since 2004.
-I was originally appointed as a teacher of History, and became an Assistant Headteacher in 2014.
+Many years later, after teaching in Hampshire and Milan, I returned home to West Sussex and have been teaching at The Weald since 2004.
+I was originally appointed as a teacher of History and became an Assistant Headteacher in 2014.
 I have always been struck by the fantastic relationships here - most notably between students and staff.

 Tom Brixey - Assistant Headteacher